A lot of women want the "long leg", "slim

 Weight training will be essential to achieving the look of

-a fitness competitor, however appropriate dietary practices will
+a fitness competitor, however, appropriate dietary practices

-look is theoretically possible with a minimal training program,
+this look is theoretically possible with a minimal training program,

 particularly since proper dietary practices are the largest piece

 Although most all fitness competitors typically employ more

 exercises on a split weight training program, a low